tomjoht/tomjoht.github.io/_posts/2018/9/2018-10-02-providing-value-as-generalists-in-specialist-contexts-part-6.md

 The nature of the web is trending toward an interconnected web of APIs, where multiple systems interact and influence each other.
 This is where specialization and interconnected systems create a risk of unpredictability and lack of interoperability.

 Before adding new topics to an information landscape, look to see how the new information will fit in with the existing information &mdash; across all information forms, from docs to blogs, forums, white papers, and more.

 Synthesizing information to harmonize with the larger information landscape requires wide reading and analysis but is essential for the user experience, since users often bounce from one information source to another as they consume information.
 It can be like taking a graduate level course where you have to crunch through large amounts of material and analyze the fit of new information.
-This kind of broad and deep reading across the entire site isn't something specialists are likely to do.
+This kind of broad and deep reading across the entire site isn't something specialists are likely to do, as they are often narrowly focused on their own specialization.

 <figure><img src="https://idratherbewriting.com/simplifying-complexity/images/distillation_and_integration_integration.svg"/><figcaption>Integrating information into a larger whole requires you to understand that larger whole and how the new information does or does not fit in.</figcaption></figure>